On permutation polytopes - notions of equivalence: The examples.

 \subsection{An "almost example".}

 Let $G = \Alt(6)$.
 Then $G$ contains two different subgroups $H_1$ and $H_2$ which are both isomorphic to $\Alt(5)$, but not conjugate in $G$.
 We may choose $H_1$ as the stabilizer of $1$ in the action of $G$ on the set $[6] := \{1, \ldots , 6\}$.
 Then $H_2$ is transitive on $[6]$.
 The group $G$ acts on both coset spaces $G/H_1$ and $G/H_2$, which yields two permutation representations $\pi_1$ and $\pi_2$.
-These representations are not stably equivalent, as they contain different irreducible constituents, see for instance \cite{[CNPW85}, p.
+These representations are not stably equivalent, as they contain different irreducible constituents, see for instance \cite{CNPW85}, p.
 4. On the other hand, as $|G:H_i| = 6$ for $i = 1,2$, both representations $\pi_1$ and $\pi_2$ induce embeddings of $G$ into $\Sym(6)$.
 Since in $\Sym(6)$ there is only one subgroup isomorphic to $\Alt(6)$, it follows that $\pi_1(G) = \pi_2(G)$.
-This implies that $\Pi_1(G) = \Pi_2(G)$ are both precisely the set of even permutation matrices.
-Therefore, the polytopes $P(\pi_1)$ and $P(\pi_2)$ are equal.
-Notice as there is an automorphism of $G$ mapping $H_1$ onto $H_2$, the two representations $\pi_1$ and $\pi_2$ are effectively equivalent.
+Thus by Lemma~\ref{equal} the two representations $\pi_1$ and $\pi_2$ are effectively equivalent.

+\\ Example~\ref{almost} provides two transitive effective equivalent permutation representations $\pi_1$ and $\pi_2$ of the same degree which are different.
+But $\pi_1 = \pi_2 \circ \varphi$ for some $\varphi \in \Aut(G)$.
+We would like to know whether this is always the case:

+\begin{quest} Do two transitive effective equivalent permutation representations $(G,\pi_1)$ and $(G,\pi_2)$ of the same degree always only differ by an automorphism of $G$? \end{quest}

-\subsection{The example}
+\subsection{The example.}